RobertTalbert/calculus/activities/Module3/3b-dp.md

 + Determine whether a function is increasing, decreasing, or constant on an interval by examining the sign of its derivative.
 (Conversely, state the sign of a function's derivative using information about whether the function is increasing, decreasing, or constant.)
 + Determine whether a function is concave up or concave down on an interval by examining its graph.

+**DURING AND AFTER** your class meeting, you will learn how to do the following:

 + Explain the meaning of the terms _concave up_ and _concave down_ and explain the connection between concavity of a function and its first and second derivatives.
 + Given the graph of a function, make a reasonable sketch of the graph of its second derivative.

-**DURING AND AFTER** your class meeting, you will learn how to do the following:

-- Determine whether a function is increasing, decreasing, or constant on an interval by examining the sign of its derivative.
-(Conversely, state the sign of a function's derivative using information about whether the function is increasing, decreasing, or constant.)
-- Interpret the meaning of the derivative of a function that models a real-life situation, in terms instantaneous rates of change.

 ## Resources for Learning

-**Text:** Read through [Section 1.5](https://activecalculus.org/single/sec-1-5-units.html) of the *Active Calculus* textbook.
+**Text:** Read through Section 1.6 vof the *Active Calculus* textbook.
 Work through the examples and all interactive exercises found at the end of the section.

 **Video:** At the MTH 201 playlist on YouTube (http://bit.ly/GVSUCalculus), watch the following videos.
 The total running time is 8:42.